-Devon is Associate Professor in the Departments of Advertising, Media & Communication at Temple University.
+Devon is an Associate Professor in the Departments of Advertising, Media & Communication at Temple University.
 Powers' research interests include popular music, 20th century history, and cultural intermediation – the people and processes that operate "in between" the production and consumption of culture.
 Powers completed a fellowship at the University of Leeds in 2014, and was recently elected Vice Chair of the Popular Communication Division of the International Communication Association.

 Matthew Powers (PhD 2013)

-Matthew is an Assistant Professor in the Department of Communication at the University of Washington-Seattle.
+Matthew is an Associate Professor in the Department of Communication at the University of Washington-Seattle.
 His dissertation "Humanity's Publics: NGOs, Journalism and the International Public Sphere" examined reporting roles assumed by international NGOs as legacy media outlets cut their foreign news budgets, and received the Gene Burd Outstanding Dissertation in Journalism Studies award from the International Communication Association.